 Probiotics contain live organisms that add to the good bacteria population in your gut and help create a healthy environment.

-If you choose to take a probiotic supplement, look for supplements that contain different types of probiotic bacteria, including Lactobacillus and Bifidobacterium.
-Supplements should also list the number of colony-forming units (CFUs) in each dose.
+If you choose to take a probiotic supplement, look for ones that contain different types of probiotic bacteria, including Lactobacillus and Bifidobacterium.
+Supplements also should list the number of colony-forming units (CFUs) in each dose.
 More isn’t always better, so make sure you follow the dosing directions on the label.

 Fermented and cultured foods have some of the same healthy bacteria found in your gut and in probiotic supplements.
 They provide an easy way to get probiotics along with other important nutrients.
 Common probiotic foods include: